Last Updated on: 26th November 2021, 09:45 am

-Now that you have decided to get into the t-shirt printing industry, Direct-To-Garment printing or Screen Printing, which one is the best for you.
+Now that you have decided to get into the t-shirt printing industry, Direct-To-Garment printing(DTG) vs. Screen Printing, which one is the best for you.
 You will also have to decide which printing method you will use for your shop.
-Obviously the choice will be either DTG or screen printing because they are the most popular and efficient printing methods available today.
+The choice will be either DTG or screen printing because they are the most popular and efficient printing methods available today.

 Plus, the right printing method also depends on a few factors such as your budget, material to print on, number of colors you’re printing, the number of prints you will be making.
 So here we are today with a comparison between DTG and screen printing to help you choose the best one for you.

-Screen Printing Process
+1. Screen Printing Process:

 The squeegee is used to press the ink onto the garment through the press.
 However, with screen printing, only one color is applied at a time.